kzys/blog/en/content/post/2017/macbook-pro.md

 I've been using Chrome but I started trying Safari on this MacBook Pro.
 I'm worrying a bit about Google's dominance.

+* Preferences...
+  * AutoFill > Uncheck "User names and passwords" because of 1Password
-* Preferences... > Advanced > Show Develop menu in menu bar
+  * Advanced > Show Develop menu in menu bar
+  * Websites > Auto-Play > iknow.jp > Allow All Auto-Play

 Then I installed [WasteNoTime](http://www.bumblebeesystems.com/wastenotime/) and 1Password.

+### Terminal

+* Preferences... > Profiles > Basic
+  * Shell > When the shell exits: > Close if the shell exited cleanly